- 5 Easy and Filling Keto Smoothie Recipes

 They’re also versatile, so you can mix up a new flavor each day of the week without repeating recipes or getting bored.

-And with these first two keto smoothies, you can also sneak in micronutrients from fruits and low-sugar veggies without altering the taste or texture.
+With these first two keto smoothies, you can also sneak in micronutrients from fruits and low-sugar veggies without altering the taste or texture.

 #1: Citrus Keto Green Smoothie